 Growth, in the typical business sense, isn’t always a smart strategy if it’s followed blindly.
-Much of the research reported in my book strongly suggests that blind growth is the main cause of business problems.
+Much of the research reported in my book strongly suggests that blind growth is the leading cause of business problems.
 It can leave you with an unmaintainable number of employees, unsustainable costs, and more work than hours in a day.
-It can force you to lay off employees, sell your company at a less than optimal price, or, even worse, close up shop completely.
+It can force you to lay off employees, sell your company at a less than optimal price, or, even worse, close up shop entirely.
 What if you worked instead toward growing smaller, smarter, more efficient, and more resilient?

 4. Use scalable systems

-Sometimes, of course, growth is required, when it aligns with your overall purpose.
-And when growth in profit, customers or reach is needed, however, companies of one can look to simple and repeatable systems to facilitate scale, with no need for more employees or resources.
+Sometimes, of course, growth is required when it aligns with your overall purpose.
+And when growth in profit, customers or reach is needed; however, companies of one can look to simple and repeatable systems to facilitate scale, with no need for more employees or resources.